 David Shenk, the writer who coined the term data smog, suggests that every consumer should be their own ‘smart agent.’
 In other words, you should be a data boss – skillful in sifting information.
 To achieve this goal, one must be information literate which is defined as the ability to determine, locate, evaluate, and apply the right knowledge.
 Let’s break down these steps into chewable bits;

-It is a noisy world, and everyone shouts louder to be heard, intruding personal privacy.
+It is a noisy world and everyone shouts louder to be heard, intruding personal privacy.
 You get data slapped onto your face wherever you turn even without asking for it.
 Shut out needless voices by using specific information to solve your problems.
 Start by analyzing your needs and narrowing down to what technology is right for that situation.
-For instance, if you have a health issue, identify it by the name or symptoms.
+For instance, if you have a health issue, identify it by name or symptoms.
 Resist random scrolling for content that is appealing to the eye but not addressing your plight.

 The last stage of information literacy is the application.
 It is unhelpful to retrieve data that you will not use.
 When applying the information, you must go back to the first step of identifying your needs.
 Incorporating data into your knowledge base helps your brain to store the content for longer and increase your productivity.
 If you need large volumes of information, choose to consume and apply small chunks over an extended period.
 Remember that you are solely responsible for how you use the gathered data; understand the implications.

-Any form of freedom comes with a responsibility.
+Any form of freedom comes with responsibility.
 Take control of your mental health, cut clutter, and increase your output by becoming information literate.